It plays the role of the switch at the entrance to the pharynx.

 It can lead to edema of the epiglottis and can cause suffocation.

 It is generally associated with throat cancer and can be reported at all levels of the larynx, including the epiglottis.

 An antibiotic may be prescribed in the case of a bacterial infection.

-Anti-inflammatories can also be prescribed to limit inflammation.
+Anti-inflammatories can also be named to limit inflammation.

-In the most severe cases, this surgical procedure involves opening the larynx to allow air to pass through and prevent suffocation.
+This surgical procedure involves opening the larynx to allow air to pass through and prevent suffocation in the most severe cases.